afzal-pro/digit-khata/README.md

 # 📒 Digit Khata

-A simple and efficient **Digital Ledger (Khata) Management System** to track transactions, manage balances, and keep records organized in one place.
+A simple and lightweight **Flask-based Digital Khata (Ledger) Management System** designed to help users track credits, debits, and balances efficiently using a clean web interface.

 ---

-## ✨ Overview

-**Digit Khata** helps users maintain a digital record of credits and debits, replacing traditional handwritten khata books with a fast, secure, and easy-to-use system.

-Whether you're managing personal expenses or small business accounts, this project provides a clean and structured way to track financial activity.

----

 ## 🚀 Features

-- ➕ Add customer or account records
+- 👤 Add and manage customers/ledgers
-- 💰 Track credit and debit transactions
+- 💰 Record credit and debit transactions
-- 📊 View current balance instantly
+- 📊 Automatic balance calculation
-- 🧾 Maintain full transaction history
+- 🧾 View full transaction history
-- 🔍 Easy search and navigation
+- 🔍 Search records easily
-- 📱 Simple and user-friendly interface
-- ⚡ Fast and lightweight performance
+- ✏️ Edit and delete entries
+- 🌐 Simple web-based UI (HTML + CSS + Flask templates)

 ---

+## 🧠 Project Idea

+Digit Khata replaces traditional handwritten ledger books with a digital system.
+It is useful for small shopkeepers and individuals who want to track credit-based transactions in an organized and accessible way.

+---

 ## 🛠️ Tech Stack

-> *(Update this section based on your project)*

-- Frontend: HTML / CSS / JavaScript (or React if used)
-- Backend: Node.js / Express (if applicable)
-- Database: MongoDB / MySQL / LocalStorage
-- Other Tools: Git, GitHub
+- **Backend:** Flask (Python)
+- **Frontend:** HTML, CSS (Jinja2 Templates)
+- **Database:** SQLite (or any DB used in your project)
+- **Other:** Python, Flask-WTF (if used), SQLAlchemy (if used)

 ---